berkansezer77/home-assistant/custom-cards/birthday-card/README.md

 - [Reminder Automation](https://github.com/berkansezer77/home-assistant/blob/main/custom-cards/birthday-card/reminder-automation)

-In this automation I used telegram notification for reminders.
+In this automation I used  a telegram notification for reminders.
 Birthdays are saved as "All day events" so this automation sends a notification 30 minutes before midnight(previous day at 23:30) reminding me that a birthday will be active in 30 minutes.
 You can use anything you like for the reminder.
 For example you can let specific lights turn on or get an email.
 I also used a boolean to be turned on for this automation to work.
 The boolean is named "input_boolean.live_tiles_birthday_automation".
 You have to create it from helpers section choosing "Toggle".
 So when we press the "crown" icon at top left this automation becomes active.

 Line 35 - 94 is for 2 little information on the birthday card.
 The name of the birthday person and the days left to his birthday in numbers.